famesensor/Fer-Eating/README.md

 - The **Facial Expression Recognition** is trained and tested on a mixture of CK+ and JAFFE datasets.

 ## Used libraries
-- cv2
-- Numpy
+- opencv
-- Keras
+- numpy
-- datetime
+- keras
 - sklearn
 - mlxtend
-- preparation
-- detection
-- behavior
+- matplotlib
-- expression
+- plotly
-- plot
+- pandas

 ## Emotional patterns and meaning
 | Pattern | Symbol |  Meaning |